Zakar98k/fushigi/content/posts/my-first-post-i-guess.md

 # New site?
 Yup.
 I don't plan on keeping the [old one](https://zakar98k.github.io/z-station), since it's outdated and it's hard to keep it updated with new content.
 My current site (this one) is built with [hugo](https://gohugo.io/), a framwork for building static sites by converting markdown files into HTML.

-## Why make a new one?
+Why make a new one?
 While I do like the ideas and the look and feel of my previous website, I also want to move on to more a more modern approach and framework.
 Hugo does exactly that, and it makes it so easy to update, build, and deploy content-driven, portfolio-type websites.

-## What's next?
 ### Project updates and showcase
 I'm currently working on a few games and projects, namely my 2D space shooter, Space Pirate April.
 Bookmark my site or the project's Github repo if you want to stay updated.

 ### Site theme
 Do expect some changes to the current site theme.
 I just love theming and personalizing in general, it's what distinguishes and individualizes the projects you create from every other monotone and boring kind of style online.
 I suppose I'll get around to theming when I finish brushing up on my CSS skills.

-## That is all
+That is all

 Thanks for reading, and have a great day! 😌